CHILD CUSTODY & THEIR RIGHTS

 Contact refers to maintaining a personal relationship with a child.
 It entitles a person to see, spend time with (visit or be visited) or communicate (through post, by telephone or any form of electronic communication) with a child who does not live with that person.
 The child’s parent/s or a person other than the child’s parent/s (such as a grandparent) can obtain the right to contact a child, provided that the contact would serve in the child’s best interests.

 Any person who has an interest in the care, well-being or development of a child, may apply for the right to contact such a child via our Courts.
-The Court will consider a number of factors when determining whether the requested rights of contact are to be granted, including but not limited to the best interests of the child, the nature of the personal relationship between the child and the applicant.
+The Court will consider a number of factors when determining whether the requested rights of contact are to be granted, including but not limited to the best interests of the child, and the nature of the personal relationship between the child and the applicant.

 It is a criminal offence for the custodian parent/s to unreasonably refuse or prevent another person from having contact with the child if an Order exists.